rohansanjay/mev/README.md

 MEV: Maximal (or miner) Extractable Value

-Front-running: when a miner steals a profitable opportunity (such as arbitrage) for themselves by sending the same transaction with a high gas price
+Front-running: when a miner steals a profitable opportunity (such as arbitrage) for themselves by sending the same transaction with a higher gas price

 Sandwiching: profiting off slippage in liquidity pools by buying and selling before and after large transactions posted in the mempool